Semiclassical analysis of Dirac fields on curved spacetime: Massless Dirac fields

 \subsection{Geometric definition of the Berry connection and Berry curvature}

-Similarly to the massive case, we can redefine the Berry connection as a connection on the Lagrangian submanifold.
+Similar to the massive case, we can redefine the Berry connection as a connection on the Lagrangian submanifold.
 The Hamiltonian vector field $X_H$ is the same as in Eq. \eqref{eq:X_H}, and we can use

 to obtain the Berry connection $\mathcal{B}$ defined on the Lagrangian submanifold as

 This is a Lie algebra-valued one-form defined on the Lagrangian submanifold, where the corresponding Lie algebra is $\mathfrak{u}(1) \times \mathfrak{u}(1)$.
 The Berry curvature of this connection can be calculated using Eq. \eqref{eq:def_curvature}, and we obtain